Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 She skidded on her butt over the hood of a taxi, jinked in front of a honking pickup, into another alleyway and toward the waiting black car with its open back door.
 Crashed onto the back seat, hauled the door shut with her good - only - hand and gave her handler a wild look in the mirror.

 He pulled out into traffic like it was just another weekday morning.
-“Get your head down.”
+"Get your head down."

-“Wh-?”
+"Wh-?"

-**“Head.
-Down.”**.
+**"Head.
+Down."**.

 Bill did as he said and laid across the seat.
-“Dude, my *hand--!”*
+"Dude, my *hand--!"*

-“Cover yourself.”
+"Cover yourself."

-“But--!”
+"But--!"

-“Your hand’s not gonna fucking matter if you’re spotted, cover yourself!”
+"Your hand’s not gonna fucking matter if you’re spotted, cover yourself!"

 There was a black tarp over the seat, the same color as the upholstery.
 Bill dragged it down on top of herself with a groan and lay there gasping.

-“...You bleeding?” the handler asked after a second.
+"...You bleeding?" the handler asked after a second.

-Bill whimpered as she inspected the wreckage where he limb ended. “...Not as much as I thought,” she admitted.
+Bill whimpered as she inspected the wreckage where he limb ended. "...Not as much as I thought," she admitted.
 Part of her was freaking the fuck out, but the rest was weirdly ice calm.

-“Good.
+"Good.
 The Cruezzir should deal with that.
-We have a bigger problem.”
+We have a bigger problem."

-“Is this gonna grow back?”
+"Is this gonna grow back?"

-“No. But you’re not gonna die, and we can *deal with that later.”* The Handler’s driving was getting on Bill’s nerves. *She* would have been flooring it away from the scene like a bat out of hell, but the fucker even stopped for a red light.
+"No. But you’re not gonna die, and we can *deal with that later."* The Handler’s driving was getting on Bill’s nerves. *She* would have been flooring it away from the scene like a bat out of hell, but the fucker even stopped for a red light.

-“I think I got shot, too.”
+"I think I got shot, too."

-“You *think.”* The Handler grunted.
-“Better check.”
+"You *think."* The Handler grunted.
+"Better check."

 Bill groaned and tried to inspect herself.
 As it turned out, the steel plate in her jacket *had* stopped the bullet.
 She found a neat hole through her upper arm, clean through the meat.
 She hadn’t even *felt* that one.
 She also found a number of cuts and scratches, all of which were healing *way* faster than any other she’d had in her life.
 She wasn’t quite Wolverine, but goddamn if the Cruezzir wasn’t working.

-“...Except for the hand, I think I’m okay,” she decided.
+"...Except for the hand, I think I’m okay," she decided.

-“Good.”
+"Good."

-“I mean, the hand is *kinda* a big deal,” Bill repeated.
+"I mean, the hand is *kinda* a big deal," Bill repeated.
 She felt like he wasn’t taking that point seriously enough.

-“What do you want me to do about it right now?”
+"What do you want me to do about it right now?"
 He clicked the indicator on and smoothly turned right.
-“What *can* I do?
+"What *can* I do?
 Look, we were clearly set up here.
 They were *waiting* for us.
 All three of the trucks went silent and then you were attacked.
 We must have a seriously high-level infiltrator, so for all I know there’s a drone tailing us even as we speak and we’re about to be intercepted at any second.
-If that happens, I guess you’ll get your hand seen to.”
+If that happens, I guess you’ll get your hand seen to."

 Silence fell.
 After a minute or two, Bill inspected her wounds again.
 They were *definitely* healing.

-“...What happens next?” she asked.
+"...What happens next?" she asked.

-“...Assuming we *aren’t* being followed,” the Handler added, “We have some planning to do.
-But you let me worry about that.”
+"...Assuming we *aren’t* being followed," the Handler added, "We have some planning to do.
+But you let me worry about that."

 He turned the radio on, and that seemed to be the end of the conversation.
 Bill shut her eyes, laid her head back, and tried to just… cope.